 Michael Baugh CDBC CPDT-KSA

-I come to this work with few, if any, ulterior motives.
+I come to this work with few ulterior motives.
 I’m certainly not being manipulative, nor am I conducting any mad scientist experiments (benevolent or otherwise).
-I will admit, though, a bit of warm satisfaction when I see what dog training does to people.
+Admittedly though, there’s a warm satisfaction when I see what dog training does to people.

-Yes, even on the face of it, training our dogs helps us a great deal.
+Training our dogs helps us a great deal.
 It’s no secret.
 This is a human endeavor.
 We benefit as much as our dogs.
 Reinforcement based (think non-coercive) training helps dogs make better decisions.
 It helps them behave better.
-In turn, the dog stays in his home, lives longer, and seems more joyful.
+The dog stays in his home, lives longer, and seems more joyful.
 Humans?
-Well it’s a big relief when the bad dog goes good.
+Well, it’s a relief when the bad dog goes good.
 Win-win all around.
 Everyone’s happier.

-But, in my experience some other things are happening too.
-I’ve noticed a trend over these 16+ years in dog training.
-When a human being starts thinking about his dog differently, when he uses smiles and praise and food in training, when he sets aside his anger and force and restraint, something happens.
+But, in my experience, some other things are happening too.
+I’ve noticed a trend over these 25+ years in dog training.
+When a human being thinks about his dog differently, when he uses smiles and praise and food in training, when he sets aside his anger and force and restraint, something happens.
 There’s a change, not just in the dog.
 It’s a human change, sometimes subtle, but no less real.

 This is what I’ve noticed:

-When we do speak, our words flow from kindness.
+When we speak, our words flow from kindness.
 What else can we say?
-When we start noticing our dogs differently, we speak better of them.
+We notice our dogs differently; we speak better of them.
 They are two human behaviors naturally and inextricably connected.
 See goodness of being; speak the same.
-And, we smile.
-We are touched and we touch; we praise; we celebrate our dogs with food and play and quiet moments.
+And we smile.
+We celebrate our dogs with food and play and quiet moments.
 We connect at a level that seems sometimes hard to explain to others.

-And, then we cross the line.
+And then we cross the line.
 This is the part so many of us never saw coming.
 We learn how to be and how to act with our dogs.
-Our dogs learn in turn how to be and how to act with us.
+Our dogs learn how to be and how to act with us.
 They reflect the lesson back and teach us and before long, so often, the lesson spills over.
-I’ve seen it happen first hand.
-It’s real – inexplicable maybe – undeniable nonetheless.
-We start treating each other differently.
-So much in the habit of seeking and supporting goodness, celebrating the actions we love from the beings we love, we start doing it more.
-With each other.
-We cross the line.
+I’ve seen it happen firsthand.
+It’s real—inexplicable, maybe—and also undeniable.
+We treat each other differently.
+So much in the habit of seeking and supporting goodness, celebrating the actions we love from the beings we love, we do it more.
 We watch each other with soft attentive eyes.
 We speak to each other from a place of kindness.
 It’s God’s work or Dog’s work.
 Backwards and forwards, it is what it is.

-I’ve seen it happen, witnessed it first hand to many times for it to be my imagination.
-In and out for a few sessions, job well-done, thank you very much, call me if you need more help.
-But don’t think I didn’t see it – the child and parent smiling and working together, the man in love with his wife more so now because she loves his dog, the family listening – taking turns – encouraging each other – just like they do with the dog.
+I’ve seen it happen, witnessed it firsthand too many times for it to be my imagination.
+After just a few sessions, the dog softens, improves, becomes a better version of himself.
+But don’t think I didn’t see the other things too: the child and parent smiling and working together, the man in love with his wife more so now because she loves his dog, the family listening—taking turns—encouraging each other, just like they do with the dog.

 I’m no mad scientist.
 In fact, I take no credit.
 It’s like I tell my clients.
 I just have some information.
 You get to make all the decisions.
 This is all you.